Last updated May 2022.

-The Code prohibits kava or any substance derived from kava being sold as a food or an ingredient or component of a food unless specifically permitted by Standard 2.6.3.
-Permitted kava products:
+Standard 2.6.3 in the Code provides permissions for the sale of kava and has been in place for a number of years.
+The Code prohibits kava or any substance derived from kava being sold as a food or an ingredient or component of a food, unless specifically permitted by Standard 2.6.3.
+Permitted kava products are:

 - dried or raw kava root.

 Warning statements are also required: 'use in moderation' and 'may cause drowsiness'.
-More information on labelling is available here.
+More information on labelling is available here(pdf 126 kb).

 Kava also is regulated by the Therapeutic Goods Administration as an ingredient for certain scheduled medicines.